kptdev/kpt/CONTRIBUTING.md

 shipped in kpt please create a design document with this [design template](/docs/design-docs/00-template.md).

+You should create a copy of the template and submit a PR for comments and review by maintainers.
+Once the PR is merged the design is considered approved.
+The actual code change PRs should link to the design documents, even though it is well understood that the design can drift during implementation.

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We